jeet1995/tick-reader/README.md

         end
 ```

-## Description of the flow
+### Description of the flow

 - The `TickServiceImpl` encapsulates the implementation details for querying tick data.
 - First, it builds a list of `TickRequestContextPerPartitionKey` objects.
 - `TickRequestContextPerPartitionKey` is a data structure that holds the necessary metadata for querying ticks associated with a `<RIC|day|shard>` against a particular `CosmosContainer` instance.
 It stores the continuation (to fetch the next page) and a list of `CosmosDiagnosticsContext` to collect diagnostics information for each query execution.
 - Each `TickRequestContext` is responsible for executing the query against the Cosmos DB container.
 - The `findTopNAcrossOnePage` method is called to find the top N ticks across all pages fetched for each `TickRequestContextPerPartitionKey`.
 It uses a priority queue to efficiently maintain the top N ticks across all pages spanning an iteration (1 execution across all `fetchNextPage`).
 - The series of `fetchNextPage` followed by `findTopNAcrossOnePage` is repeatedly executed until required count of ticks have been collected or each query executed (per `TickRequestContextPerPartitionKey`) has been drained completely.

+## Security Considerations

+- **Field Validation**: All projection fields are validated against a whitelist to prevent SQL injection
+- **Parameter Binding**: All query parameters are properly bound to prevent injection attacks
+- **Authentication**: Uses Azure AD managed identity for secure authentication
+- **Authorization**: Requires appropriate Cosmos DB data plane permissions

+## Performance Considerations

+- **Parallel Processing**: Queries are executed in parallel across multiple containers
+- **Pagination**: Internal pagination reduces memory usage for large result sets
+- **Projections**: Field projections reduce network bandwidth and processing time
+- **Indexing**: Proper composite indexes ensure efficient query execution
+- **Connection Pooling**: Efficient connection management for Cosmos DB clients